wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-code_interpreter.md

             **SELECT region, SUM(revenue) AS total_revenue FROM sales_data GROUP BY region;**

         2. The LLM asks the agent app to call the **async_fetch_sales_data_using_sqlite_query** function.
 The SQL command is executed, and the resulting data is returned to the LLM.
-        3. Using the returned data, the LLM writes Python code to write the results to a file.
+        3. Using the returned data, the LLM writes Python code to create a Pie Chart.
-        4. Finally, the Code Interpreter executes the Python code to generate the file.
+        4. Finally, the Code Interpreter executes the Python code to generate the chart.

         By default, the instructions specify that data downloads in CSV format.
 You can request other formats, such as JSON or Excel, by including the desired format in your query (e.g., ‘Download as JSON’).